carpentries/carpentries.org-archive/pages/governance.md

 ### Carpentries Bylaws and Policies

-The Carpentries Bylaws can be found in [handbook](https://docs.carpentries.org/topic_folders/governance/bylaws.html).
+The Carpentries Bylaws can be found in the [handbook](https://docs.carpentries.org/topic_folders/governance/bylaws.html).
 As well as our Code of Conduct, we have a number of [policies that govern how we operate, including our Privacy Policy, our instructor 'no-show' policy and others](https://docs.carpentries.org/topic_folders/policies/index.html).

 ### Contacting the Executive Council